zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications.md

 Let me summarize the key characteristics of the four epistemological categories:

 1. Known-Known: too dull and unexciting
-2. Known-Unknown: too risky, it's not much about research, rather about business strategy
+2. Known-Unknown: too risky, it's not much about research, rather about business strategy (and the stomach)
 3. Unknown-Known: promising, a short-term research, a feasibility study as the first deliverable
 4. Unknown-Unknown: a terra incognita, it may or may not yield something groundbreaking, requiring a long-term research by a small team